 - Dimensions4.8 x 4.8 x 7.2 inches

-Not that there’s anything wrong with all those Earth loving ideals, you are vegan after all, but its nice to have a little bit of badass representation every once in a while.
-Sunwarrior’s Warrior Blend is the ideal partner for your strength training regimen and, if prepared properly to your liking, does not come with that maligning protein aftertaste that so many of us retch at the mere thought of.
+Not that there’s anything wrong with all those Earth loving ideals, you are vegan after all, but it is nice to have a little bit of badass representation every once in a while.
+Sunwarrior’s Warrior Blend is the ideal partner for your strength training regimen and, if prepared properly to your liking, does not come with that maligning protein aftertaste that so many of us reach the mere thought of.

 Free of soy, sugar, gluten, GMOs and dairy

 Redesigned scoop built in to the lid

 Amplifies fitness levels and builds muscle

 - Weight1.65 pounds

 ALOHA is a company that really appears to have the absolute backing of their customers even if these customers readily admit that flavor is not their strong suit (although their chocolate flavor seems to be a hit, broken clocks, and all that).
 Despite this, ALOHA’s plant based protein powder still packs enough benefits to overlook this unfortunate flavor failure by using 12 real ingredients, a complete amino acid profile, and omega-3s as well as coconut sugar instead of relying on artificial sweeteners.